andrewellio/Renewable-Energy-Systems-for-Schools-/README.md

 * LaTeX source files.
 * R, Matlab, etc. files, containing _only_ the figures used in the report at this level.
 * One sub-folder "Figures" to keep figures organised.

+### Meeting Log

+A copy of all meetings with the supervisor can be found [here](https://gitlab.ecs.vuw.ac.nz/course-work/project489/2021/andrewelli/renewable-energy-systems-for-schools/-/wikis/Meeting-Log).